Editor’s note: We incorrectly spelled one student’s name as Deion Pousey. His name is spelled Deon Pouncy.

 WOMAN: OK.
 Good.

-Twelve-year-old Deion Pousey (ph) came to Seattle this summer to visit his aunt and grandmother.
+Twelve-year-old Deon Pouncy came to Seattle this summer to visit his aunt and grandmother.
 Meanwhile, his mother in Houston became homeless.
 His relatives tried to enroll him in Seattle schools, but the district rejected him.
 Grandmother Emma Wilson:

 EMMA WILSON, grandmother: Everything we done, we hit brick walls, we hit brick walls.
 We needed paperwork.

-LEE HOCHBERG: McKinney-Vento guarantees youths like Deion immediate enrollment, without residency or medical records, which homeless kids rarely have.
+LEE HOCHBERG: McKinney-Vento guarantees youths like Deon immediate enrollment, without residency or medical records, which homeless kids rarely have.

 But Seattle demanded both, and two pieces of mail addressed to his homeless mother, two more addressed to his aunt, and school records from Houston.